European shares at two-month high, oil flat ahead of OPEC

 "These results go in the right direction, they must now be consolidated in the coming months," said French Finance Minister Michel Sapin.

-That followed Bundesbank chief Jens Weidmann's warning on Monday that government bond buying would face serious legal hurdles.
+That followed Bundesbank chief Jens Weidmann's warning on Monday that government bond buying, which economists hope would boost the euro zone economy, would face legal hurdles.

 OPEC WATCH